luxmeter/CollectionUtils4J/README.md

 ```

 If you forget to define the nullFirst comparator, you will get a NullPointerException in case the middlename is null.
-My API considers null values always as possible values for each part of the key:
+My API considers null values always as possible values for each part of the elementAbstraction:

 **Sorting of nullable keys with the CollectionUtils API**